Homogenization of plain weave composites with imperfect microstructure: Part II--Analysis of real-world materials: Statistically equivalent period unit cell

 \subsection{SEPUC for multi-layered C/C composite}

-Having verified the optimization algorithm for the SEPUC calibration, we now proceed with the analysis of the eight-layer C/C composite represented by bitmap appearing in~\figref{img_anal_example}(c).
-First, to keep the optimization process manageable, the original $2,261\times 861$ bitmap was down-sampled to a $1,024 \times 390$ image, resulting again in the pixel size of $4.4~\mu$m.
+This section is concerned with the analysis of the eight-layer C/C composite represented by the bitmap appearing in~\figref{img_anal_example}(c).
+First, to keep the optimization process manageable, the original $2,261\times 861$ bitmap was down-sampled to a $1,024 \times 390$ image, resulting in the pixel size of $4.4~\mu$m.
 In accordance with conclusions of the previous section, all available information was employed to determine SEPUC parameters, constrained to the range $\overline{y}_i \pm 3 \sigma_i$, with $\overline{y}_i$ and $\sigma_i$ denoting the mean and the standard deviation of the $i$-th structural parameter taken from~\tabref{parameters_SEPUC}.
-Parameters of the algorithm were set to the identical values as previously and the termination criterion was set to $50,000$ of $f_{S+L+\phi}$ function evaluations.
-Again, the optimization was executed independently twenty times to obtain reliable results.
+Parameters of the algorithm were set to the identical values as in~\cite[page 65]{Zeman:2003:ACM} and the termination criterion was set to $50,000$ of $f_{S+L+\phi}$ function evaluations.
+The optimization was executed independently twenty times to obtain reliable results.